DavilaDawg/rover-and-out-frontend/README.md

 ---

-Welcome to *Rover&Out*, an innovative educational app designed to bring the wonders of Mars and the Curiosity Rover to your fingertips.
-Dive deep into the fascinating world of space exploration and inspire a love for science and discovery with our interactive features.
+Rover&out is an educational app designed to bring the wonders of Mars and the Curiosity Rover to your fingertips.
+Dive deep into the fascinating world of space exploration and inspire a love for science with our interactive features.

 ## Overview